cp-psource/ps-support/readme.txt

 Voll funktionsfähiger Texteditor
 Gib den Benutzern die Tools, die sie benötigen, um ihre Anforderungen klar zu formulieren.
 Der mitgelieferte Texteditor eignet sich perfekt für einfaches Styling und Dateifreigabe – ideal zum Einfügen von Screenshots.

-= English =

-Hassle-free support ticket system
-Users can conveniently submit tickets and track responses from both the front and back end.
-The Ticket Support System comes with specific categories for powerful searchability.
-Assign agents based on ticket category and ensure questions are answered quickly by the right member of your team.

-Fully functional text editor
-Give users the tools they need to clearly articulate their requirements.
-The included text editor is perfect for easy styling and file sharing - great for inserting screenshots.

 [POWERED BY PSOURCE](https://github.com/cp-psource/)